-Muv-Luv Alternative is a hard science fiction, meaning almost everything is explained in intricate detail.
+Muv-Luv Alternative is hard science fiction, meaning almost everything is explained in intricate detail.
 You never go on wandering for too long why another thing was not done.
 Things you might question are usually answered in the next couple of minutes, which is really a plus for any fan of science fiction.
-There are some really interesting twists and turns near the end making you wish to see more of this universe.
+There are some really interesting twists and turns near the end, making you wish to see more of this universe.

 The soundtrack is comprised of old and new tunes.
 New tunes are excellent and really make you feel like you are in the middle of waging a losing war.
 Other tunes can be quite touching and may bring a tear to your eyes.
 The voice acting is mind-blowing.
 All the voice actors say their lines perfectly, always giving a believable performance.
-Sound effects are also amazing, from the explosions to low frequency vibrations that can be heard from the BETA lair.
+Sound effects are also excellent, from the explosions to low frequency vibrations that can be heard from the BETA lair.

 This visual novel is extremely long.
 It will take you around 70 hours to play through, add to that the first two games and you got yourself well over 100 hours of gameplay.
 While Alternative may not have multiple endings or any choices after the first few hours for that matter, it’s long enough to justify a second play through since you will probably forget a lot of things by the time you reach the end.